 Intuition is the last, but not the least, characteristic you need to keep your dog healthy.

 You can gradually learn to recognize how the right decisions feel.
 To hone your intuition, I suggest you write your options on a piece of paper.
 Which one are you drawn to when you write them down?
 Look at each option and see how they feel or ask yourself what color would you assign to each option - red, yellow or green?

 A good choice should feel breezy, easy and green.
 The less optimal choice feels orange or red, muggy and heavy.

 I have made medical decisions in my life and some of them have been serious and even life and death.
 One thing I know for sure is that even if the outcome of our decisions isn't always positive, at least, we can be reassured that we are guided by love for our dogs and we do the best we can!

-For more in-depth information on holistic treatment of ear infections in dogs take a look at my three-part series on the subject:
+For more in-depth information on holistic treatment of ear infections in dogs take a look at this Complete Guide to Natural Ear Care for Dogs.

 © Dr. Peter Dobias, DVM